"*" indicates required fields

 Grease Traps in Washington, DC

-A grease interceptor (also called a grease trap) is a receptacle installed between your building’s sewer line and the city’s sewer main.
-As wastewater flows into the grease interceptor, fats, oils, and grease (FOG) floats to the top of the chamber.
+A grease trap (also called a grease interceptor) is a receptacle installed between your building’s sewer line and the city’s sewer main.
+As wastewater flows into the grease trap, fats, oils, and grease (FOG) floats to the top of the chamber.
 Solids will sink to the bottom of the chamber, leaving only liquid waste water to flow into the sewer main.

-A grease interceptor is necessary for preventing damage to the city’s sewer main.
+A grease trap is necessary for preventing damage to the city’s sewer main.
 FOG deposits clog sewer mains so thoroughly that many cities have made grease interceptor installation mandatory.
-Not only does a grease interceptor protect your plumbing and business operations, but it could also save you from a hefty municipal fine.
+Not only does a grease trap protect your plumbing and business operations, but it could also save you from a hefty municipal fine.

-We install and service grease interceptors for various food service establishments (FSE):
+We install and service grease traps for various food service establishments (FSE):